nkpe/Personal_Portfolio/README.md

 * GitHub

 # Testing
-While building the website I regularly used Google Chrome, FireFox and Edge browsers to render my code, checking for any broken code and incompatibility.
+While building the website I regularly used Google Chrome, FireFox, Safari and Edge browsers to render my code, checking for any broken code and incompatibility.
+One example I found that Firefox and Safari rendered the select tag in HTML with a grey background, making, giving the form fields inconsistent styling.
+I fixed this by adding a class of form-field-background to each form field with a specified colour.

-The use of the Dev Tools built into Chrome to test responsiveness of the website.
+I used the Dev Tools built into Chrome to test responsiveness of the website.
+When conducting these tests I found the responsiveness of the home page photo and the form fields needed to be handled with media queries.

 ## HTML & CSS Validator